Omni Hotels & Resorts: History

 In January 2013, Omni Hotels acquired ClubCorp's Montelucia Resort & Spa.
-In June 2013, Omni Hotels acquired 5 properties (Barton Creek Resort & Spa in Austin, TX - La Costa Resort and Spa in Carlsbad, CA - Rancho Las Palmas Resort & Spa in Rancho Mirage, CA - The Grove Park Inn in Asheville, NC - The Homestead in Hot Springs, VA) from KSL Capital Partners.
+In June 2013, Omni Hotels acquired five properties (Barton Creek Resort & Spa in Austin, TX; La Costa Resort and Spa in Carlsbad, CA; Rancho Las Palmas Resort & Spa in Rancho Mirage, CA; The Grove Park Inn in Asheville, NC; The Homestead in Hot Springs, VA) from KSL Capital Partners.
 With this deal - worth $900 million according to The Wall Street Journal - Omni Hotels became an owner and operator of iconic American golf resorts.
 In July 2013, Omni Hotels assumed management and operations of the King Edward Hotel in Toronto, and bought shares of the property.
 In December 2015, Omni Hotels acquired the Omni Mount Washington Resort from CNL Financial Group, which it had operated under its brand since 2009.

 In March 2018, Peter Strebel was named President of Omni Hotels & Resorts.

 In December 2020, unions criticized Omni for using the Paycheck Protection Program to obtain a low-interest loan for business purposes, rather than using the money to pay workers (which would have turned the loan into a grant).

 In March 2021, Omni sold five aging properties - Omni Dallas Hotel at Park West, Omni Houston Hotel at Westside, Omni San Antonio Hotel at the Colonnade, Omni Jacksonville Hotel and Omni Austin Hotel at Southpark.

 In 2022, Kurt Alexander was appointed President of Omni Hotels & Resorts.

+In 2025, a new Omni hotel opened in Ft.
+Lauderdale.
+The hotel chain has future plans to open properties in Mexico, Raleigh, NC and recently completed renovations on their Amelia Island property.